Wim Hoste: Present

 In May 2022, Hoste released the first 2 episodes of Gems of Arabia by Wim Hoste, a talk show in which he invites and interviews UAE-based and international guests from the performing arts industry.

 Hoste worked on the series together with Belgian journalist and entrepreneur Christophe Moons.
 The first 2 episodes were recorded in HOUSE OF PIANOS in Dubai.

 In June 2022, Hoste, who stated that he always has been a fan of the James Bond music, released 4 new songs inspired by the 007 franchise.
 “I wrote the lyrics and I started to make songs around it.
 It was not possible to do everything in 1 song, so I created 4 songs.
 It's a story about James Bond and love.
 I wanted to show the human side of James Bond", Hoste told in an interview with Dubai Eye 103.8.

 On 6 June 2022, Hoste revealed his plans to release an album and create a new concert tour.

 In August and September 2022, Hoste visited South Korea for a promotional tour.

+From April 2023 to May 2024, Wim Hoste performed weekly in Dubai in the show Saturday Night Cabaret Show, held at 53 Dubai, which claimed to be the highest dinner show venue in the Gulf.